benjidotsh/nix/README.md

 After deploying the configuration for the first time, you can simply run `just deploy` to apply changes.

 To view all available commands, run `just`.

+## Additional configuration

+The following configuration can't be managed by Nix and needs to be configured manually:

+- **Enable the 1Password SSH agent**
+  1. Open 1Password → Settings → Developer.
+  2. Enable “Use the SSH agent”.

+- **Apply the custom Terminal theme**
+  1. Open Terminal → Settings → Profiles.
+  2. Import the [custom theme](./misc/benji.terminal) and set it as default.

+- **Disable Terminal prompt line markers**
+  1. Navigate to Terminal → Edit → Marks.
+  2. Disable “Automatically Mark Prompt Lines".